thorsten/phpMyFAQ/docs/installation.md

 If you want to add LDAP support later, you can use the file **config/ldap.php.original** as template and if you rename it to **config/ldap.php** you can use the LDAP features as well after you enabled it in the administration backend.

-## 2.10 Using Microsoft Azure Active Directory
+## 2.10 Using Microsoft Entra ID

-You can use our experimental Microsoft Azure Active Directory support for user authentication as well.
+You can use our experimental Microsoft Entra ID support for user authentication as well.
 App Registrations in Azure are used to integrate applications with Microsoft Azure services, allowing them to authenticate and access resources securely.
 Follow these steps to create an App Registration in Microsoft Azure: